 To the casual viewer, the main attraction of the book is the constellation illustrations, something that the original Almagest notably lacked.
 Each constellation was depicted twice, first in mirror image, as it would appear on a celestial globe, and secondly as it actually appears in the sky.
 Unlike on modern charts no coordinates were shown, so there was no sense of scale and no indication which way north was.

 The human constellation figures are depicted in Islamic style.
 One intriguing divergence from the classical Greek iconography is that of Perseus, in which the head of Medusa has become a bearded man.
-Possibly the Arabs had seen illustrated European manuscripts of the works of Aratus and Hyginus and misinterpreted the Gorgon’s dangling snake hair as a beard.
+Possibly the Arabs had seen European depictions of Medusa’s head known as gorgoneia and misinterpreted the Gorgon’s dangling snake hair as a beard.
 A detailed study of Arab constellation iconography can be found here.